 Work on going around each room with a home staging consultant or if you have an eye for these things, do it yourself but with an honest appraisal in mind, so that you can see your space how others might see it, and then think about how they might want to see that space.

-Nothing wrong with having a liking for bold and vibrant colour schemes, but this is a personal choice and as you are trying to offer buyers a blank canvas where they can apply their own style and ideas to your home, it is better to neutralize your choice of decoration.
+Nothing wrong with having a liking for bold and vibrant color schemes, but this is a personal choice and as you are trying to offer buyers a blank canvas where they can apply their own style and ideas to your home, it is better to neutralize your choice of decoration.

-Calming and neutral colours are always going to work well, as they create an inviting and relaxed atmosphere and feel, so try to achieve this look and make some changes where necessary, despite the fact that it might not be your first choice if you were staying.
+Calming and neutral colors are always going to work well, as they create an inviting and relaxed atmosphere and feel, so try to achieve this look and make some changes where necessary, despite the fact that it might not be your first choice if you were staying.